Content and Copywriting Glossary

 Anchor Text: This is the part of the text that can be clicked on to send a reader to a backlink.
 The clickable words themselves are the anchor text.

 Article: A piece of writing that appears on a website and centres around a set topic.
 These can vary in length but are rarely any shorter than 500 words.
 Research suggests that Google prefers longer pieces of 2,000 words plus.

 B2B: This is business to business marketing.
 As the name suggests, it is where a business’s target audience is another business.
 Mailchimp and Adobe are two examples of B2B.

 B2C: This is business to consumer marketing.
-This where a business sells to the end-user, or a consumer.
+This is where a business sells to the end-user or a consumer.
 Coca Cola, for example, is a B2C business.

 Backlinks: Backlinks are when a website links to a page on an external website.
 Backlinks play an important role in most search engine algorithms